pyhero/shell/README.md

-# shell
-my shell evolutionary history
+# my shell evolutionary history

+* good better best
+* never let it rest
+* till good is better
+* and better is best